OctoFi/octofidotcom/_posts/2020-08-25-interest-pool.md

 * 100,000 for interest program yield payments
 * 100,000 for interest program airdrop payments

-Airdrops are specified as 100 OCTO to each address that successfully completes six (6) months runtime of the interest program — obviously limited to the first 1,000 holders to do so.
+Airdrops are specified as 100 OCTO to each address that successfully deposits a total of 100 OCTO[^1] and completes six (6) months runtime of the interest program — obviously limited to the first 1,000 holders to do so.

 ## Interest program future